pak3nuh/hollywood/doc/Deliverables.md

 ## V0.2.1

-- Change code genrator to include mailboxes
+- Change code generator to include mailboxes
 - At this point a minimalistic PoC should be working

 ## TBD